 Switching to a new business phone system or contact center platform?
 Don’t forget to ask your vendor this key question: Will the new business phone system integrate with my streaming music on hold solution?
-The answer might change what callers think of your business while they wait on hold!
+The answer might change what callers think about your business while waiting on hold!
 The high-tech, flexible streaming technology you enjoy today could be unknowingly replaced by old-time default system music that becomes the unwanted responsibility of your tech team.

 We want to help you ask the right questions before it’s too late to go “back to the future” circa 1985.

 “We were so excited by our new phone system until we tried to update our on hold and realized that we could no longer stream, and had to go back to using files again.
 It was so archaic.
 The salesman never explained this to us, and we realize now that it’s because he never even thought about it himself.
 Nobody does, except for Easy On Hold®.
 This has been a major setback and we wished we would’ve asked more questions before signing the contract.”Easy On Hold customer